 Absolute truth does exist whether we can know it in a moment or not.
 Even if people might not be able to access the answers immediately or even in this life, that doesn’t mean there isn’t one.
 Truth is truth no matter what people think, and when you find it, you can stop looking.
 There is a comfort there.

-Thank you for taking time to read my essay and ponder the ideas.
-I’m planning to present this to the three other teachers who work with me to use as the example to show kids how to write their own “This I Believe” essays.
+Thank you for taking the time to read my essay and ponder the ideas.
+I’m planning to present this to the three other teachers who work with me to use as an example to show kids how to write their own “This I Believe” essays.
 Please pray that the other teachers will use my essay as their example and that all the teachers and students who read it will come closer to knowing and loving Truth.
-In my lesson, I also included a link to this song This I Believe by Ed Sheeran for the kids to listen to.
+In my lesson, I also included a link to the song This I Believe by Ed Sheeran for the kids to listen to.
 Please pray that they click, listen, and consider the gospel.
 Thank you!

 Enjoy timely articles?
 Please try Instead of Fear, Choose Faith in God’s Promises.
 Or, try The Fruit of the Spirit During Times of Crisis.
 Please subscribe to this blog in the upper right corner and check out my YouTube Channel where I read my blogs out loud for those on the go.